 - 2018 - refurbishment of windows in the building, construction of soundproof glass, reconstruction of the basement

 - November 2018 - launch of the Oasis, which serves as a greenhouse and adoption center for unwanted plants.
-The space includes three studios - Tea Studio, Ceramic Studio and Book Studio
+The space includes also Tea Studio and Ceramic Studio

 - 2019 - The Capital City of the Slovak Republic Bratislava announced an international architectural competition for the territory of the Námestie SNP and Kamenné námestie